The exterior Steklov problem for Euclidean domains: Examples

 Additionally, the numerically computed eigenfunctions of the Steklov problem (corresponding to its fourth and eighth eigenvalues) in the exterior of the disjoint union $\mathcal{T}\subset \mathbb{R}^2$ of the unit disk centred at the origin, the disk of radius $\frac{2}{3}$ centred at $(-2,0)$, and the disk of radius $\frac{3}{2}$ centred at $(2,-2)$, are shown in Figure \ref{fig:disks}.

-For both geometries, the exterior eigenvalues and eigenfunctions are computed using the conformal transform method of \S\ref{subsec:conformal} and the finite element calculations in FreeFEM \cite{freefem} for the corresponding interior domain problem, see scripts cited at the front page.
+For both geometries, the exterior eigenvalues and eigenfunctions are computed using the conformal transform method of \S\ref{subsec:conformal} and the finite element calculations in FreeFEM \cite{freefem} for the corresponding interior domain problem, see the scripts cited in the Data availability statement on page \pageref{sec:data}.

 An alternative numerical approach to the exterior Steklov problem, see, e.g., \cite{grebenkov2024steklov, ChaGr24}, can be realised via the domain decomposition technique by reducing the problem to a mixed Steklov--matching condition problem in a bounded domain.
 Let $\Omega\subset\mathbb{R}^n$ be a bounded open set with Lipschitz boundary and connected $\Omegaext$, and fix any $\rho>R_0(\Omega)$.
 Then it is easy to see that the problem \eqref{eq:PDEext} is equivalent to